carteras/carteras/README.md

 🔭 I’m currently working on ...

-- Improved pedagogy to improve engagement in STEM subjects
+- Improving pedagogy to improve engagement in STEM subjects
 - Improving technology to automate common tasks of classroom teachers
 - Improving data analysis within schools to improve understanding of teacher workload
 - Designing and implementing curriculum for: